-For hypothesis 1, the results show that capital structure measured through total debt to total asset ratio has a significant adverse influence on profitability measured by return on capital employed.
+For hypothesis 1, the results show that capital structure measured through total debt to total asset ratio has significant adverse influence on profitability measured by return on capital employed.
 This result is conformable to previous studies done by Singh (2013), Nassar (2016), Le & Bich (2017).
-It was found that there was a significant negative influence from capital structures on profitability, as the higher the proportion of debt, the lower the profitability becomes.
-This outcome is conflict to the agency theory, which stated that an increase in debt could reduce agency problems as a higher level of monitor tends to result in better decisions and action by managers related to the decision on investment project, which in the long-term will increase the return to the shareholders.
-While the result is contradictory to agency theory, the finding is also in contrast with the trade-off theory but fit pecking order theory as debt financing is less preferred because strong covenant sticks to the use of debt, hence the usage of debt is not the first option in capital structuring decision (Hasan et al., 2014).
+It was found that there was a negative significant influence from capital structures on profitability, as the higher the proportion of debt the lower the profitability become.
+This outcome is conflict to the agency theory which stated that increase in debt can reduce agency problem as higher level of monitor tend to resulted in better decision and action by managers related to the decision on investment project which in long-term will increase return to the shareholders.
+While the result is contradictory to agency theory, the finding is also in contrast with the trade-off theory but fit to pecking order theory as debt financing is less preferred because strong covenant stick to the use of debt, hence the usage of debt is not the first option in capital structuring decision (Hasan et al., 2014).

-For hypothesis 2, the research results indicate that capital structure has a significant adverse effect on the firm value measured by EVA spread.
-This result matches the previous studies conducted by Vo & Ellis (2017).
+For hypothesis 2, the research results indicate that capital structure has adverse significant effect toward firm value measured by EVA spread.
+This result match the previous studies conducted by Vo & Ellis (2017).
 This result is correspondence the agency theory that the issuance of debt can lower the agency cost; as more monitoring from the debt holder is present to ensure managers act in the best interest of the debt holder, thus better decision and action regarding the investment decision can be produced and create better value for the company.
-According to Vo & Ellis (2017), debt holders will demand a higher interest rate when debt is high as compensation of higher risk of liquidation or the possibility of underinvestment.
-The higher cost of debt will increase the WACC and can lower EVA as a measurement of firm value in this research.
-Thus, related to this condition, debt does impact the company negatively.
+According to Vo & Ellis (2017), debt holder will demand higher interest rate when debt is high as a compensation of higher risk of liquidation or the possibility of underinvestment.
+Higher cost of debt will increase the WACC and can lower EVA as a measurement of firm value in this research.
+Thus, related to this condition, debt does impact company negatively.

-For hypothesis 3, as the number of females on board on Indonesian companies listed in LQ45 is relatively small, which can be seen from the mean value of only 7.5% compared to the number of percentages of female directors on board in Asia, which is 14%.
-According to Groysberg et al. (2017), Asia has the lowest female representation as a board member.
-This might be the reason why the gender diversity on board variables formed an insignificant influence on firm performance as with only a few women on board, the benefit or the role of women is often not realized.
-For hypothesis 4, this study shows that the heterogeneity in board structures has a negative impact on firm value, which is measured by EVA.
-This result confirms previous studies conducted by Bohren & Strom (2010).
-These findings are consistent with social psychology argues that the presence of the minorities on board or female as part of the board member results in poor communication and cooperation (Isidro & Sobral, 2014).
+For hypothesis 3, as the number of female on board on Indonesian companies listed in LQ45 is relatively small which can be seen from the mean value of only 7.5% compared to the number of percentage of female directors on board in Asia which is 14%.
+According to the Groysberg et al (2017), Asia has the lowest female representation as board member.
+This might be the reason why the gender diversity on board variable formed an insignificant influence on firm performance as with only few women on board, the benefit or the role of women is often not realized.
+For hypothesis 4, this study shows that the heterogeneity in board structures has negative impact toward firm value, which is measured by EVA.
+This result conforms previous studies conducted by Bohren & Strom (2010).
+These findings are consistent with the social psychology argument that the presence of the minorities on board or female as part of the board member results in poor communication and cooperation (Isidro & Sobral, 2014).